Speakers

 Ecuador

-Director and editor at Forbes Ecuador, linked to the analysis of business, innovation, and trends transforming markets and business leadership.
-His career connects strategic communication, economics, and innovation with a forward-looking vision.
+Director and editor at Forbes Ecuador, involved in business analysis, innovation, and trends transforming markets and business leadership.
+His career connects strategic communication, economics, and forward-looking innovation.
 He has driven conversations on entrepreneurship, sustainability, and new development opportunities.
 His approach integrates economic thinking and business transformation.
 He brings a key perspective on business, leadership, and innovation for the new economy.
-At BioSummit he will share visions on competitiveness and opportunities in the regenerative economy.
+At BioSummit he will share views on competitiveness and opportunities in the regenerative economy.

 Robert Fink